2.0 Wildlife Identification

 Overview

 Each team member will answer questions about identifying wildlife found in the announced contest ecoregions.
-Two ecoregions will be wildlife species from the Urban and Wetlands ecoregions.
+Two will be wildlife species from the Urban and Wetlands ecoregions.
 The other ecoregion will be announced prior to the contest.
 When one of the ecoregions is Wetlands or Urban, another ecoregion will be named.
 All wildlife to be identified in this activity will be taken from the official species list.

 This activity will focus on the contestant’s ability to identify wildlife species.
 This includes identification from pictures, artifacts, replicas, vocalizations, or other representations as found in a natural outdoor condition.
 Wildlife identification can also include questions about life history and behavior that lead to identification.
 This information can be found in wildlife guides and references from libraries, bookstores and the Internet.